qbituniverse/qbitcli/README.md

 docker.ps1 --help
 ```

 Running the powershell without any flag, will simply print out snapshot of the environment for a particular powershell.
-For instance, to view Docker environment, do this:
+For instance, to view Kubernetes environment, do this:

 ```
-docker.ps1
+kubectl.ps1
 ```

-The above will print out Docker system output, Images, Containers, Volumes and any Dangling resources.
+The above will print out Kubernetes system output, Pods, Services, Deployments and so on.

 ## Links